Sitting Risks: A Person Who Sits For Long Hours Should See This

 Most of the time, when we sit down, we use our brain, but a long time of sitting can also affect our brain health. but how?

-Being stationary reduces blood flow and the amount of oxygen in the entire body, and our brain needs both to work properly, lack of these makes your concentration level drop.
+Being stationary reduces blood flow and the amount of oxygen in the body, resultin drop in the concentration level.

 Physical movement not only helps pump blood and oxygen to the brain but also sends mood-enhancing hormones.